zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 2. Delete the `Champ.wad` folder.
 3. Go up a directory, select both META and WAD, right click, and click "Add to archive".
 If this is not available, follow this guide [Fix 7-Zip Option Missing From Context Menu](https://www.intowindows.com/fix-7-zip-option-missing-from-context-menu/).
 You can also use 7-Zip from CMD assuming it's part of your PATH.
 To make a structurally correct mod use `7z a "Mod_Name.zip" META WAD RAW` while inside the directory with those folders leaving you with a zip file as your mod next to your WAD/META/RAW folders.
 You need to know exactly where you are when you run this or make the zip manually because if you nest or otherwise make an incorrect mod structure, upon importing the mod into CSLOL it will simply error out.
-4. After you have successfully made your Zip file, *and optionally rename the extension to .fantome for fun*, you can use your mod in CSLOL.
-A Fantome file is a Zip file with additional information about the file, and is unncessary at all.
+4. After you have successfully made your Zip file, *and optionally rename the extension to `fantome` for fun*, you can use your mod in CSLOL.
+A Fantome file is a Zip file with additional information about the file, and is unnecessary at all.
 5. Profit.